groovy-tutorial/groovy-tutorial/manuscript/09/09_20_Interfaces.md

         Member unFriend(Member enemy)
     }

-The example below provides a strong example as to how this is a bad idea as `MAX_FRIENDS` really is an implementation detail and, furthermore, the `interface` construct doesn't let us actually enforce the logic.
+The example above provides a strong example as to how this is a bad idea as `MAX_FRIENDS` really is an implementation detail and, furthermore, the `interface` construct doesn't let us actually enforce the logic.
 The `SocialNetwork` interface relies on implementing classes to make the link.

 If you focus your interfaces on providing method signatures, your code will be easier to maintain.
-When you need to define constants, consider the following alternatives
+When you need to define constants, consider the following alternatives:

 * For enumerated constants, definitely use an [enum]{#chenums}
 * If the constant is part of a class's logic, declare the constant with the class